Stassie Karanikolaou Flashes Tiny Waist And Bombshell Cleavage In A Teeny Rainbow Bikini

 The scene may look familiar to some, as the bright yellow wall in the background popped up in a photo on Kendall Jenner’s Instagram feed earlier this week.
 The pair, along with Kylie, are currently enjoying a luxurious getaway together in Mexico.

 Despite posing inside, Stassie looked ready to head out and soak up some sun, as she was clad in a sexy bikini from Kim Shui Studio as she worked the lens.
-The itty-bitty two-piece boasted a gorgeous marble pattern that popped against the beauty’s deep ta, much of which was exposed due to its daring design.
+The itty-bitty two-piece boasted a gorgeous marble pattern that popped against the beauty’s deep tan, much of which was exposed due to its daring design.

 The 23-year-old slayed as she showcased her voluptuous chest in an itty-bitty halter-style top with a plunging v-neckline that exposed a serious amount of her bombshell cleavage.
 It had triangle cups with a bright rainbow color scheme that drew even further attention to the busty display, while the swimwear’s extra thin spaghetti straps helped to highlight Stassie’s toned arms and shoulders.